DeveloperAleenas/BloxPro/README.md

 - Go to 3 dots top right, more tools, extensions.
 - Turn on developer mode on google, microsoft, opera, etc
 - click unpack load unpacked
-- Go into the folder you will find a file named
+- Go into the folder you will find a file named BloxPro-main
-- Select the file
+- Drag into the extensions
 - And your done!
-- Go to your roblox avatar
+- Go to Bloxflip and turn on!
-- And pick anything you want on

-> We do not condone with RoPro.
-> We are inspired.